Mokshit06/sveltris/README.md

 ## Features

+Currently Sveltris only supports React, but might support others soon.

 **Hooks inside svelte** - You can use logic hooks from React inside svelte by just wrapping them in `use`.
 This returns a svelte store that is reactive to the changes to hook state.

 ```html